-How to find the maximum number of bugs in software
+How to find Bugs in Software?

 At its core, all software testing boils down to finding as many bugs as fast as possible.
-A successful tester knows how to find bugs without missing out on any major ones or causing any delays.
+A successful tester knows how to find bugs without missing out on major ones or causing delays.
 Quick, flawless releases are the norm in the current digital world.

 Consequently, testers must find and establish processes that comprehensively answer the question: “How to find more bugs in software testing?”
 This article takes readers through a few tactics that allow for detecting the maximum number of bugs within the smallest possible timelines.

-Bear in mind that these quick attacks must be imposed in real user conditions.
+Remember that these quick attacks must be imposed in real user conditions.
 That means when someone is testing their software with unpredictable input and actions, they’ll have to do it in an environment that completely matches end-user conditions.

-Set Goals for Software Quality
+2. Set Goals for Software Quality

 - Just ask the QA manager if a goals document exists

 - Do a little research to find any statements published by the organization or senior personnel on what they prioritize

 Clarity on goals helps QAs devise test scenarios and cases accordingly.
 All features and functions do not require the same measure of focus.
 Start by testing features that affect or matter to the most significant number of users.